rust-lang/this-week-in-rust/draft/2020-09-23-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [gitoxide](https://github.com/Byron/gitoxide), an idiomatic, modern, lean, fast, safe & pure Rust implementation of git.
+This week's crate is [cargo-about](https://crates.io/crates/cargo-about), a handy cargo subcommand to list the dependencies and their licenses!

-Thanks again to [Vlad Frolov](https://users.rust-lang.org/t/crate-of-the-week/2704/812) for the suggestion!
+Thanks to [Jimuazu](https://users.rust-lang.org/t/crate-of-the-week/2704/820) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!